Elementary Program Coordinator:

 Master of Arts in Education Teacher Leader: Elementary

 This MA degree program is designed to fulfill course requirements for Rank II classification.
 Applicants must hold an Early Elementary (K-4, P-5, 1-8) Provisional Certificate or its equivalent.
 Students complete 30 semester hours of pre-planned graduate level course work which consists of five core courses plus either an area of elementary specialization or an area of endorsement plus one elective.
-To demonstrate their teacher leadership, students complete a teacher leadership portfolio plus two major leadership projects.
+To demonstrate their teacher leadership, students complete two major leadership projects.

 Specialist in Teacher Education and Professional Development: Elementary